Multiclet: Financing

 Since 2004, more than 300 million roubles have been provided for the project by the Danish venture fund Symbion Capital and the Bortnik Fund.
 In 2009, there was an unsuccessful request for co-financing by Rusnano.
 In 2010, it was reported that more than 1 billion roubles would be needed in total before any actual production could take place.
 In 2011, the MultiClet company, currently responsible for the development of the microprocessor was founded with a capital of 323 million roubles.

 In August 2014, a financial request for 80 million US dollars from the Russian-Chinese Investment Fund (RKIF) was made in order to develop a MultiClet based computer.

+In September 2022, The United States Department of State imposed sanctions on MultiClet Corp. in response to the Russian invasion of Ukraine earlier that year.

 Technical concept

 As opposed to the traditional multi-core processor architecture each individual cell in the microprocessor can communicate with each other, without the need to store intermediate results in memory registers.
 This removes the concept of assembly language instructions with sequential dependence, in favor of realizing a high level programming language directly on the computer hardware.
 The smallest indivisible unit is a set of instructions described in the triadic language.
 Each triad can describe an operation between references to other triads, rather than references to the current contents in memory registers.
 The result of the sequence of triads is evaluated when selected, e.g. when an operation to write the result to a memory register is issued.